-- Circuits for computation are different from our way of counting: combinations of adders and shifters to achieve all operations - In general, one must be very careful when doing calculations at the edge of the possible representations:

-Digitalization of continuous data leads to loss of information if at the edge of the representable values.
+- Circuits for computation are different from our way of counting: combinations of adders and shifters to achieve all operations - In general, one must be very careful when doing calculations at the edge of the possible representations: Digitization of continuous data leads to loss of information if at the edge of the representable values. - Example: how to represent negative numbers?
+Is using one bit for the sign a solution?
+Discussion.